Daniela-Padilha/Bookish-Coffee-Shop/README.md

-# Bookish-Coffee-Shop
+# 📚☕ Bookish Coffee Shop

-This project is a simple menu and survey form designed for a Bookish Coffee SHop, where users can see the menu and make their order.
+This project is a simple menu and survey form designed for a cozy, book-themed coffee shop.
+Users can browse the menu, customize their order, and interact with a styled form that captures their preferences.

-## Features
+## ✨ Features
-- Clean HTML form structure
+- 📋 Clean HTML structure with semantic elements
-- CSS styling for layout and colors
+- 🎨 CSS styling for layout, colors, and a welcoming atmosphere
-- Input fields
+- 🖊️ Input fields for text and customer details
-- Checkboxes
+- ✅ Checkboxes and options for drink and snack selections
+- 📚 A playful bookish coffee shop theme

 ## Screenshot
 <img width="1098" height="901" alt="image" src="https://github.com/user-attachments/assets/f55a57c6-fd83-4928-a2da-c1ea360463c8" />